Plug This In

 "...which has used incentives in the Inflation Reduction Act to open new facilities."

-There's a lot to unpack here but I'll try to just tell you want time it is instead of showing you how to build the clock.
+There's a lot to unpack here but I'll try to just tell you what time it is instead of showing you how to build the clock.
 Now, if you want to build your own clock, follow the links.
 The Inflation Reduction Act was passed in August of 2022 (dates again).
 You can read about all the gyrations (aka Senator Joe Manchin) President Biden went through to get it passed but what I want you to note is not a single Republican voted for it.
 Not in the House.
 Not in the Senate.

 Okay, just one piece of the clock: